Anushka1702/tinyllama-finetune/README.md

 # tinyllama-finetune
-This project fine-tunes TinyLLaMA-1.1B-Chat using LoRA on the Alpaca-cleaned dataset for efficient, low-resource instruction tuning.
+This project fine-tunes TinyLLaMA-1.1B-Chat using LoRA (Low-Rank Adaptation) on the Alpaca-cleaned dataset for efficient, low-resource instruction tuning.
+The goal is to adapt a lightweight open-source language model to follow instructions effectively, while keeping memory and compute requirements low—making it ideal for environments like Google Colab.
+The training pipeline uses Hugging Face’s transformers, datasets, and PEFT libraries, enabling modular and scalable experimentation with parameter-efficient methods.